The Insider Guide To Living In Malaga As An Expat

 It’s also one of Málaga’s best places to eat.
 Atarazanas Market has been central to Malagueño gastronomy since the 19th century.

 Málaga is southern Spain’s largest wine region.
-Known as Mountain Wine, there are nearly 20 styles, with sweet wine, called Málaga, the most famous.
+Known as Mountain Wine, there are nearly 20 styles, with sweet wine called Málaga, the most famous.
 Malagueños often mix Málaga with the local Mistelle.

-The Port of Málaga also doubles as a social center full of restaurants, cafes, bars, shops, and cultural attractions all anchored by the Cube.
+The Port of Málaga also doubles as a social center full of restaurants, cafes, bars, shops, and cultural attractions, all anchored by the Cube.

 Shopping in Málaga